How to create Windows 11 bootable USB to bypass requirements with Rufus

 Rufus now creates USB media to bypass Windows 11 requirements during an in-place upgrade and clean installation.

-Although you can use the Media Creation Tool, Rufus makes it easier to create a USB flash drive to install Windows 11 since you can provide an existing ISO file, or you can use the option to download the files directly from Microsoft.
+Although you can use the Media Creation Tool, Rufus makes it easier to create a USB flash drive to install Windows 11 since you can provide an existing ISO file or download the files directly from Microsoft.
 Furthermore, the tool now includes some configuration settings that allow you to bypass the system requirements during a clean install and in-place upgrade.

-This guide will teach you the steps to use Rufus to create a bootable media to install Windows 11.
+In this guide, I’ll teach you the steps to use Rufus to create a bootable media to install Windows 11.

 Create Windows 11 bootable USB with requirement bypass